superluminar-io/serverless-workshop/docs/rest-api.md

    }
    ```
 1. Update the file `./src/main.ts`:
+   ⚠️Important: Only update the imports and the class.
+Everything below the class should be the same.
    ```typescript
    import { App, Stack, StackProps } from 'aws-cdk-lib';
    import { Construct } from 'constructs';